Rhyme: Perfect rhymes

 Feminine and dactylic rhymes may also be realized as compound (or mosaic) rhymes (poet, know it).

 General rhymes

-In the general sense, general rhyme can refer to various kinds of phonetic similarity between words, and to the use of such similar-sounding words in organizing verse.
+In the general sense, general rhyme can refer to various kinds of phonetic similarity between words, and the use of such similar-sounding words in organizing verse.
 Rhymes in this general sense are classified according to the degree and manner of the phonetic similarity: